akotulu/nikon900arduino-motorizer/README.md

 * Global variables use 1426 bytes (69%) of dynamic memory, leaving 622 bytes for local variables.
 Maximum is 2048 bytes
 * If everything fails, model second motor on other side
 * Test before going hunting, it is homemade and may not work first time
+* Laws of humidity will fog out the lens, solution is to use an old sock and [One Pair 5V USB Heating Element Film Heater 6*20CM for Warm Feet Warmer Electric](https://www.aliexpress.com/item/One-Pair-5V-USB-Heating-Element-Film-Heater-6-20CM-for-Warm-Feet-Warmer-Electric/32726355471.html?spm=a2g0s.9042311.0.0.TGILuU)
+* This device does not work in high altitudes, plain flies through magnetic vortex and IR emitters can't produce waves that can be received
+* You may need to change 24h program to get it rotating at right speeds

 ## Prerequisites